Plastic Surgery after Ozempic, Lab Bands, Gastric Sleeve and Other Weight Loss Procedures

 Weight gain places unnatural strain and stretching force on skin and underlying structural tissue that becomes apparent when the weight is lost.
 All areas of the body can be permanently affected, resulting in loss of skin tone and elasticity, with stretch marks and folds of excessive skin that are chronically irritated from constant skin-to-skin contact.
 Surgical intervention is required to correct those features.

 In customizing a surgical plan for a patient, I employ a variety of techniques for addressing each body area individually and as part of a comprehensive strategy aimed at providing a complete restoration of ideal form.
 Post weight loss surgery can target a number of areas: it could be the arms, it could be the buttocks, the thighs, the breasts, and the face, as well.
-Learn more about post weight loss surgery options that Dr. Patronella performs here.
+Learn more about post weight loss surgery options that Dr. Patronella performs here, and his scar therapy program to minimize scar appearance here.

 Women and men are equal candidates for the body contouring procedures discussed below, particularly when they are actively involved in a healthy lifestyle of exercise and better dietary choices and still are troubled with a disproportionate accumulation of fat or skin.